The Age of Virtualization: Cybersecurity Strategy Evolved

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories— Scott Aken of Axellio talks cybersecurity strategy and network traffic analysis in the age of virtualization.
+Solutions Review’s Contributed Content Series is a collection of contributed articles written by thought leaders in enterprise software categories.
+Scott Aken of Axellio talks cybersecurity strategy and network traffic analysis in the age of virtualization.

 The virtualization strategies we saw in many other sectors of the IT industry over the past couple of decades are still mostly missing from traffic monitoring and analysis systems.
 The processing power that analyzes network traffic and generates this information is still based on the heavy iron approach: processing live traffic with pricy, complicated applications operating on often proprietary hardware.
 Switches and routers are even being virtualized in the hardware-centric network industry, while proprietary hardware is still used in many network analysis systems.

 But times are changing.
 Traffic analysis applications can now be virtualized thanks to next-generation network visibility platforms, opening the door to a new era of software-defined analysis apps for network and cybersecurity applications.
 The security business needs more flexible analysis, greater comprehension, and—most importantly—a more affordable and scalable strategy.
 And virtualization of traffic analysis is helping to make this a reality.